CynFireMint/Introduction-Infro/README.md

 > ![](https://github.com/user-attachments/assets/9c7fc285-5992-4625-8310-c1402d3b66ab)\
 > (This sprite doesn't belong to me, but from an official game [FNAF: Into the Pits].
 I rendered the sprite and adding background for my own personal use)
 >
-> ## NOTICE
-> -DO NOT EVER COPY MY SKINS.\
-> -DO NOT EVER REPOSTING MY SKINS ON WHATEVER WEBSITE I DON'T GIVE PERMISSIONS TO A _PATHETHIC THIEF_ LIKE YOU.\
-> -If you happen to see this repository, this is because I am AFK (Whisp are recommended!)
->
 > ## Information
 > Cyndomie / Cyndy Mint\
 > Malaysian\